zenml-io/zenml/docs/book/getting_started/core-concepts.md

 We've seen how to run a pipeline locally.
 But that is rarely the case in production.

-When you are ready to switch out your infrastructure and the components used as part of your machine learning workflow, it's as simple as a four word CLI command that switches out your stack.
+When you are ready to switch out your infrastructure and the components used as part of your machine learning workflow, you can do so with a single CLI command that switches out your stack.
 The code defining your steps and pipelines stays the same, but it gets run in whatever cloud infrastructure you've set up in your custom stack; all you change is the stack you're using and your pipeline